biolink/biolink-model/docs/GeneToGeneAssociation.md

----
-parent: Classes
-title: biolink:GeneToGeneAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: GeneToGeneAssociation
+# Type: gene to gene association

 abstract parent class for different kinds of gene-gene or gene product to gene product relationships.
 Includes homology and interaction.